catspeed-cc/sd-webui-forge-docker/README.md

 There are multiple docker-compose files.
 The instructions are straight forward.
 You must have docker installed so that you can run docker-compose commands without the dash ex. `docker compose up`.
 If you haven't figured this out, you can try running the commands with the dash ex. `docker-compose up` but if it does not work you will need to figure how to install docker in this way.
 I am going to look into how I installed it this way, I used to have it the other way.
 Will update readme.md :)

+Due to the nature of Docker, an image running at shutdown _should_ start up again on boot.
+If this does not happen, submit a [catspeedcc issue ticket](https://github.com/catspeed-cc/sd-webui-forge-docker/issues)

 There are a few main files:
 ```
 docker-compose.yaml # CPU-only